Nakul Singh Sawhney

-Nakul Singh Sawhney is an Indian documentary filmmaker.
+Nakul Singh Sawhney is an Indian independent documentary filmmaker.

 He grew up in Delhi and attended Kirori Mal College in Delhi University.
 He was as active member of Players, the dramatic society of the college.
-He then completed a course in direction at the Film and Television Institute of India, Pune, during 2005-06.
+He then completed a course in direction at the Film and Television Institute of India, Pune, during 2005–06.
 Nakul was also actively involved with Jana Natya Manch.